On Isoclinism \& Baer's theorem for Lie superalgebras: Covers of Lie superalgebras

 \section{Covers of Lie superalgebras}

 In this section at first we show that stem cover do exist for every Lie superalgebras.
 Further, we show that for any given Lie superalgebra with finite dimensional Schur multiplier, all of its covers are isoclinic.
-Also it is shown that each stem extension of a finite dimensional Lie superalgebra is a homomorphic image of its stem cover.
-This is a result similar to work of Yamazaki \cite{Yamazaki1964} for group case and to work by Salmekar et al \cite{Salemkar2008} for Lie algebra case. \begin{lemma} Stem covers exist for each Lie superalgebras. \end{lemma}